Your digital guide for e-commerce terms and their definitions.

 Whether you’re a newcomer, a long-time professional, or just curious, we wanted to provide a digital resource that clearly defines the most common and useful terms (plus jargon) in the world of e-commerce, all in one place.

-Also known as suggest or search suggest, is a feature that analyzes the user’s typing and completes the partial search query.
+Auto-Suggest — Also known as suggestive search or autocomplete, is a feature that analyzes the user’s typing and completes the partial search query.
 It works by searching through the product catalog while the search term is still being entered and then displaying suggestions that match the character string.
 This feature in search engines makes it both easier and faster for users to complete their search.